 The INTRASTAT reporting system has applied in the Czech Republic since 1 May 2004.
 Under this system, a Czech VAT payer performing intra-community transactions regarding supply/acquisition of goods must report these transactions to the Czech customs authorities using special forms, provided that the value of the intra-community transactions exceeds the stipulated threshold.
 The same threshold applies for intra-community acquisitions and intra-community supplies of goods, i.e., CZK 15 million.
+Czech VAT payers are allowed to use an INTRASTAT simplified declaration if the amount of the intra-community acquisitions and/or intra-community supplies of goods is between CZK 15-30 million and at the same time do not trade with specific product types.

-Data required should be reported electronically, for the period of a calendar month.
+Data required should be reported electronically for the period of a calendar month.
 Entities with minimum intra-community transactions are exempt from the INTRASTAT reporting duty.